JeffShomali/P1-Portfolio/README.md

 In the left pallet of a website, you can see all project I have done recently.
 By clicking on them, you can run the APP.

+# Technology
+This is static version of my website and only included basic files, but in my personal website I translated this version into dynamic version and used some additional technology like `PHP`, `Javascript` and `Twitter API`.

-This is the screenshot of my website:
+This is the screenshot of my PHP version website:

 ![Portfolio](https://github.com/JeffShomali/P1-Portfolio/blob/master/image/P1.png?raw=true)